rhlsthrm/kubord-ai/README.md

 Simple example program to demonstrate a basic predictive engine.

 # Running from Prebuilt Executable
 Included in the repo is a compiled binary named "kubard".
 The binary was created using EncloseJS (http://enclosejs.com/) and should not require any additional software installation.
-To run the executable, simply navigate to the file on the command line and run the executable:
+To run the executable, simply navigate to the file on the command line and run the executable.
+Tested on macOS only:

     `$ ./kubord`